-ADEQ issues National Pollutant Discharge Elimination System (NPDES) permits to wastewater dischargers in order to monitor and regulate levels of pollutants discharged from their facilities.
+DEQ issues National Pollutant Discharge Elimination System (NPDES) permits to wastewater dischargers in order to monitor and regulate levels of pollutants discharged from their facilities.
 The NPDES permits require the permittees to meet specific discharge quantities (effluent limits) for each pollutant discharged by the facility.
 Maintaining compliance with the permit by keeping the discharged pollutants within the effluent limits is crucial to achieving water quality protection.
 The NPDES program relies heavily on self-monitoring and self-reporting by the permittee to determine compliance with effluent limits.
-Monitoring results are reported on a routine basis to ADEQ on Discharge Monitoring Report (DMR) forms.
+Monitoring results are reported on a routine basis to DEQ on Discharge Monitoring Report (DMR) forms.
 The submission of timely, complete, and accurate DMRs is vital to ensuring compliance.
 Failure of a facility to submit a properly completed and signed DMR within the time period specified by the permit is a violation of the NPDES permit.

-Signatory Requirements for the Water Division
+Signatory Requirements for the Water Office

 Whose signature is authorized?

 Names are required in the authorization form for operations and for ownership.
 The same name may be submitted for both requirements.

 DEQ requires the name of a cognizant official, authorized by the ranking official, as having responsibility for the overall operations or the environmental matters of the regulated facility or activity.
 This person can sign permit required reports, including DMRs.

 DEQ requires the name of a responsible official to sign the permit application, typically a corporate official, general partner/proprietor, or ranking elected official.
 This person will also be considered the cognizant official if the facility does not provide additional certified names.

 Signatory for paperless submittals – NetDMR